 2. Caledonia Waterfall

-In the summer, take advantage of the cooler mountain temperatures and tackle the Caledonia Waterfall trail.
+In the summer, take advantage of the cooler mountain temperatures and tackle the Caledonia Waterfall trail, which is one of the most enjoyable hikes in Cyprus.

 Caledonia Waterfalls is one of the highest falls in Cyprus, at 12m in height.
 It’s located in Platres village which is around an hour’s drive from Limassol.